Planning a vegan BBQ or cookout? Or looking for a delicious traditional side for your favourite veggie roasts, soups, stews or chilli's?

 - Divide between the muffin tray.
 [I use a ¼ cup measurement to scoop and share the mixture between 10 muffin cups.
 For slightly smaller muffins divide the mixture between 12 of the muffin cups].

 - Bake on the middle shelf, for 12-18 minutes or until the muffins have risen, are firm, and a skewer popped in comes out clean.
 The muffins won't be golden brown.
-[Fan ovens may bake faster so check after 12-13 minutes and see how they are going.]
+[Some ovens bake faster so check after 12-13 minutes and see how they are going.]

 - Melt the vegan butter or margarine in a small saucepan or within a microwave and have it ready for the muffins coming out of the oven.